wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## API structure and related events

-To see attacks and incidents for the last 7 days related to some endpoint, in the endpoint menu select **Search for attacks on the endpoint**:
+To see attacks and incidents for the last 7 days related to some endpoint, click number in the **Hits** column:

 ![!API endpoint - open events](../images/about-wallarm-waf/api-discovery/endpoint-open-events.png)